-Records for students with disabilities are maintained and secured in the Disability Service Coordinator's office.
+Records for students with disabilities are maintained and secured in the office of the Assistant Director of Success Counseling.
 Documentation that relates to a student's disability is not a part of the academic record in the Registrar's Office.
 Information shall be considered confidential and shall be shared with others within the institution on a need-to-know basis only.
 Information in files will not be released except by federal and state laws.
 If a student wishes to have records expunged, they must make a written request to the Vice President of Student Services, who will decide whether the office must retain a record.
 Five years after the student's last day of enrollment, documents about any disability will be destroyed.